bipashasen/bipashasen.github.io/_pages/about.md

 <span class="research-text">
 <b>Abstract: </b>In this paper we present AiGraph, an enterprise knowledge graph, representing details about how an employee communicates through emails, meetings, and documents.
 By representing all her communication in the form of a graph, we are able to extract complex insights which are computationally expensive in silo’ed applications.
 We consider a recommendation application – Meeting Insights – to show power of AiGraph.
 This application recommends related emails and documents for a given meeting.
 There are a number of ways in which AiGraph can improve the Meeting Insights – most signifcantly, it can improve the relevance of the system by providing better candidate emails; and features for a ranker to rank these candidates.
 In this paper we describe various ways to improve relevance of Meeting Insights using AiGraph.</span>

-## Anterior Segment Imaging - MIT Media Lab's Rethinking Engineering Design Execution
+## Anterior Segment Imaging - MIT Media Lab's REDX

-**Computer Vision, Anamoly Detection, Hardware**
+**Computer Vision, Anamoly Detection, Hardware**, <a target="_blank" href="/files/asi.pdf" target="_blank">poster</a>

 <span class="research-img">
 	<img src="/images/redx.jpeg" width="600px">
 </span>

 <span class="research-text">
-I got exposed to the potential of Computer Vision in my undergraduate when I was accepted into MIT Media Lab's Health Technology Camp, Rethinking Engineering Design Execution (REDX) - Eye Care Edition.
-It is an interdisciplinary platform to enable collaboration between world-renowned medical professionals, engineers and computer scientists to build solutions for society's most pressing healthcare challenges.
+Rethinking Engineering Design Execution (REDX) is an interdisciplinary platform that enables collaboration between world-renowned medical professionals, engineers and computer scientists to build solutions for society's most pressing healthcare challenges.
 I collaborated with Hyderabad's leading Eye-Care Institute, L.V.Prasad Eye Institute to build a low-cost, wearable solid-state device as a replacement to existing Ophthalmic Slit Lamps, a device extensively used by Ophthalmologists for examining the eye.
 The device is bulky, expensive and consequently, extremely difficult to carry out of the hospitals, particularly to the remote locations in India which limits the eye-care facility in such locations.
 I, along with my team, worked on a simple portable device that could capture  high definition stills of the cornea (anterior segment of the eye) through multiple viewpoints.
 The multiple viewpoints enabled me to reconstruct the stills into a 3D model of the cornea.
 I built an anomaly detector to identify any abnormalities in the reconstructed cornea which, along with the reconstructed 3D corneal model served as a preliminary report to the medical professional for further analysis.  </span>

 ## Cloud Based Group Oriented File Sharing Network - TheBhaad